jaytavares/cinesense/README.md

 This should compile the software, burn the correct fuses, and upload the software to the chip.

 ## Legal
 This project is licensed under the MIT License.
 See [LICENSE.txt](LICENSE.txt) for more information.
 "Bose" and "Cinemate" are registered trademarks of Bose Corporation, Framingham, MA.
-This project is not endorsed or affiliated with the Bose Corporation.
+This project is not endorsed by or affiliated with the Bose Corporation.